tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** 7e, beyond, and zzq were kickin it since may 2023.
-They attempted to qualify for last TI with cty and former Wings TI winner iceice, but got 3rd.
-This roster kept trying until failing DLS22 quals.
-Erika and ponlo were brought in starting with Elite League quals.
+**How did this roster happen?** 7e, Beyond, and zzq have been kickin' it on Zero since May 2023.
+They attempted to qualify for last TI with cty and former Wings TI winner iceice, but got 3<sup>rd</sup>.
+That roster stuck around for a little bit of this year, but Erika and ponlo were brought in starting with Elite League S1 quals.
+As of Snow Ruyi, another Wings alumni, bLink, officially joined the team as a coach.

 **How was their season?**